WhiteMatrixTech/Middle-East-Turkey-Africa-Web3-Hackathon-Competition/How to submit.md

   The downloaded folder in Windows can be checked in the route below.

-> C:\Users\user name\Hydra-Developer-Bootcamp\
+> C:\Users\user name\Middle-East-Turkey-Africa-Web3-Hackathon-Competition\

-**5.Create a folder named by your team name under projects.
+**5.Create a folder named by your team name under "projects".
 Generate a README.md file which contains the information of your team, your project and the link to your github repository.**

 	Team Name:
 	Job Allocation: